 What kind of support can you expect as a graduate student at Mount Saint Mary's University?
-We are fortunate to have been recipients of a federal Title V Post Baccalaureate Grant that enables us to provide support as you transition to graduate studies--all at no cost.
+We are fortunate to have been recipients of a federal Title V Post Baccalaureate Grant that will enable us to create an accounting emphasis for the Mount’s MBA Program while developing financial literacy components for graduate students across several programs.
 At the Professional and Academic Center, a Thesis and Writing Coordinator, a Research and Statistics Associate, and a Career Counseling Associate are available to support your academic efforts from orientation through commencement.

 A graduate financial aid officer is also available to discuss whether you might be eligible for one of the Mount's Graduate Merit or Academic scholarships, teacher education scholarships, Title V Scholarships for Hispanic-Americans and students with need, or our VA Yellow Ribbon scholarship.

 I invite you to contact us.
 If you would like to speak with a faculty member in your chosen field, we will make arrangements for you to meet in person.
 For an appointment or if you prefer to speak with our admissions professionals, feel free to contact us by phone at 213-477-2800.
 You can also browse our program offerings and submit an online inquiry or application.
 We would be delighted to hear from you.